40 Young Adult Novels Grown-Ups Secretly Love

 Published in 2012, this first novel by R.J.
 Palacio tells the story of August Pullman, a 12-year-old boy who was born with facial birth defects so severe that strangers elicit gasps of shocked surprise at his appearance.
 As he heads to school for the first time in his life, the bullying and derogatory commentary amplify; he’s called everything from “mutant” to “rat boy” to “monster” by his peers.
 As Auggie matures and attempts to overcome shame and accept who he is, this novel will reinforce how important it is to be kind to those who are different from us, even when the situation is uncomfortable or awkward.

-The Book Thief
+The Book Thief by Markus Zusak

-Despite that the title might lead you to believe, this 2005 award-winning novel by Markus Zusak isn’t a detective novel.
+Despite what the title might lead you to believe, this 2005 award-winning novel by Markus Zusak isn’t a detective novel.
 Rather, it’s the story of a young girl named Liesel who is living in Nazi-occupied Germany during the Holocaust.
 In order to read, she had to steal books, even as they are being marked for burning by Nazi bonfires.
 The novel features a unique point of view; it is narrated by Death itself, who shares Liesel’s story of struggle and survival with the reader.
 Readers of all ages will appreciate its themes of love, hope, and the power that words have to hurt—or to heal.
 Also check out the incredible story of how one couple saved 50 children from the Nazis.

 This 1999 novel by Laurie Halse Anderson tackles the weighty subject of sexual assault through the eyes of her high-school freshman protagonist, Melinda Sordino, who is raped at a party by an older classmate.
 She calls 911, but is afraid to tell the police what happens, so she runs off and instead tells no one.
-As a result of the trauma, she falls into a deep depression, and stops talking almost completely.
+As a result of the trauma, she falls into a deep depression and stops talking almost completely.
 The novel received awards and critical acclaim for its realistic account of the aftermath of rape.
 Targeted for readers age 14 and up, Speak has been lauded for opening a dialogue about sexual harassment and assault amongst both teens and adults.

 Are You There God?
-It’s Me, Margaret
+It’s Me, Margaret by Judy Blume

 Unless you have a tween daughter living with you, it’s probably been a while since you’ve felt anxious about buying your first bra.
 Don’t worry: Judy Blume’s 1970 masterpiece, Are You There God?
 It’s Me, Margaret, will help to rekindle those feelings of anxiety, confusion, excitement, and fear that accompany growing up.
 Follow along as 11-year-old Margaret waits anxiously for Mother Nature to initiate her foray into womanhood, while, at the same time, she navigates tumultuous relationships with her small family and searches for religious meaning.
-These children’s books will get you through life’s toughest moments.
+These lessons from children’s books will get you through life’s toughest moments.